Introduction

 Adlist

 Adlist is an integral component of network-level ad blocking, comprising a curated collection of domain names known for serving advertisements.
-This feature operates by utilizing Domain Name System (DNS) resolution to intercept requests to these domains.
+This feature operates by utilizing Domain Name System (DNS) resolution to intercept A and AAAA requests to these domains.
 When a client device queries a DNS server for a domain listed on the adlist, the DNS resolution process is altered.
 Instead of returning the actual IP address of the ad-serving domain, the DNS server responds with the IP address 0.0.0.0.
 This effectively null-routes the request, as 0.0.0.0 is a non-routable meta-address used to denote an invalid, unknown, or non-applicable target.
 By redirecting ad-related requests in this manner, the adlist feature ensures that advertisement content is not loaded, enhancing network performance and improving the user experience by reducing unwanted ad traffic.

 Before configuring, increase the DNS cache as it's used to store adlist entries.
 If limit is reached and error in DNS,error topic is printed "adlist read: max cache size reached"